Selecting a Caribbean cruise itinerary can be a tough choice. With so many stunning Caribbean Island ports, how do you pick the right ones?

 Grand Cayman is famous for Stingray City, a shallow sandbar offshore where hundreds of stingrays aggregate daily.
 You’ll have the chance to interact with and feed the stingrays if you feel brave.

 Most Stingray City tours offer the chance to explore the area’s abundant marine life, including schools of colorful fish and friendly stingrays.
 You may even spot a sea turtle if you’re lucky.
 Tour operators offer trips around cruise port times, making it an excellent activity for cruise guests.

-If you prefer a low-cost activity, hop in a taxi in George Town and make your way to Seven Mile Beach.
+If you prefer a low-cost activity, hop in a taxi in George Town and make your way to beautiful Seven Mile Beach.
 This pristine strip of shoreline attracts visitors and locals alike.

 There are a few coral reefs offshore, but it’s best to spend the day with your feet in the sand or swimming in the warm waters.

 Overall, if you’re making a port stop to Grand Cayman, you can’t go wrong with Stingray City or Seven Mile Beach.